Lhoppert/Luhoppert/privacy-policy.md

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 Contact Us
-If you have any questions about this Privacy Policy, please contact us.
+If you have any questions about this Privacy Policy, please contact us at Hoppertlu@gmail.com.